What is Sales Productivity

 Here at LF, we just started accepting limited guest posts to find good content and other good, like-minded companies.

-Our guidelines page gives me an idea how well responders pay attention to details (there are specific things we ask for) and tells them exactly what we need.
+Our guidelines page gives me an idea of how well responders pay attention to details (there are specific things we ask for) and tells them exactly what we need.
 I then have a quick template that helps me speed up the process.

 I still have to visit their site, check some stats, and choose from their list of topics.
 But that can be quickly added to a template (like the screenshot below).